The Torch - April 2011

 We agree with NAHB, USGBC and others that worthy and valid green building programs and rating systems exist.
 A lot of time and effort has been put into the development of these market tools, and that shouldn’t go to waste.
 Rather, let’s funnel the industry towards those programs and rating systems as much as possible.
 And before anyone thinks that the market is taking that initiative on their own, time to sharpen those pencils and look at the numbers.

 LEED-H certified their first residential project on May 12, 2006, or roughly 5 years ago.
 They just surpassed the 10,000th unit to be LEED-H certified.
 (A more up-to-date figure is 11,254, according to USGBC’s data from 4/28/2011.)
-Almost 2 years later, NAHB unveiled NAHBGreen.
+Almost 2 years later, NAHB and the ICC unveiled NGBS.
 At the time of this writing, their online counter (which can be viewed here) was up to 4,159[*].
 While both totals are honorable achievements, let’s hold the balloon-and-confetti party for a minute.

 Below are the annual housing starts (combined single-family and multifamily) from 2006-2010: